About Novelist Djuna Shellam

 Q. What are your five favorite books, Djuna Shellam, and why?

-The entire Tales of the City series, because Armistead Maupin has a tremendous ability to pull one into the place, the characters, and their quirky lives.
+I love the entire Tales of the City series because Armistead Maupin has a tremendous ability to pull one into the place, the characters, and their quirky lives.
 If I were stuck on a deserted island with that series, I would be just fine for the rest of my life with only those lovely and entertaining books to read.

 Anne Rice’s Mayfair Witches series—The Witching Hour, Lasher, and Taltos—because of her delicious imagination, detail, the complexity of her characters, and how she weaves the different stories so seamlessly, drawing you in and leaving you begging for more.